 C. General education programs of public institutions shall require at least:

-(2) One course in each of two disciplines in social and behavioral sciences;
+(2) Two courses in social and behavioral sciences;

 (3) Two science courses, at least one of which shall be a laboratory course;